wkumari/draft-chroboczek-int-v4-via-v6/draft-chroboczek-int-v4-via-v6.md

       203.0.113.0/24                  eth0, 192.0.2.1

-When a packet is routed according to a given routing table entry, the forwarding plane typically uses a neighbor discovery protocol (the Neighbor Discovery protocol (ND) [RFC4861] in the case of IPv6, the Address Resolution Protocol (ARP) [RFC0826] in the case of IPv4) to map the next-hop address to a link-layer address (a "MAC address"), which is then used to construct the link-layer frames that encapsulate forwarded packets.
+When a packet is routed according to a given routing table entry, the forwarding plane uses a neighbor discovery protocol (the Neighbor Discovery protocol (ND) [RFC4861] in the case of IPv6, the Address Resolution Protocol (ARP) [RFC0826] in the case of IPv4) to map the next-hop address to a link-layer address (a "MAC address"), which is then used to construct the link-layer frames that encapsulate forwarded packets.

 It is apparent from the description above that there is no fundamental reason why the destination prefix and the next-hop address should be in the same address family: there is nothing preventing an IPv6 packet from being routed through a next hop with an IPv4 address (in which case the next hop's MAC address will be obtained using ARP), or, conversely, an IPv4 packet from being routed through a next hop with an IPv6 address.
-(In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, which is commonly done in networks using the OSI protocol suite).
+(In fact, it is even possible to store link-layer addresses directly in the next-hop entry of the routing table, thus avoiding the use of an address resolution protocol altogether, which is commonly done in networks using the OSI protocol suite).

 The case of routing IPv4 packets through an IPv6 next hop is particularly interesting, since it makes it possible to build